British-Iranian woman’s health deteriorates in Iran prison

 - Trump has concealed details of his face-to-face encounters with Putin from senior officials in administration

-Zaghari-Ratcliffe is serving a five-year prison sentence in Iran for plotting the “soft toppling” of its government while traveling with her toddler daughter.
+Zaghari-Ratcliffe was arrested in April 2016 in Iran and is serving a five-year prison sentence for plotting the “soft toppling” of its government while traveling with her toddler daughter.
 Her sentence has been widely criticized.

+Last November, British Foreign Secretary Jeremy Hunt raised the case of Zaghari-Ratcliffe with Iranian officials during his visit to the Islamic Republic.

+Hunt at the time retweeted pictures of him meeting with her family and playing with her young daughter, saying, “No child should have to go this long without their mother.”